Sheffield Institute of Education

 Research quality at Sheffield Hallam University

 Here at Sheffield Hallam, we generate high quality research with real world outcomes that transform lives.
-Our moto is “knowledge applied”.
+Our motto is “knowledge applied”.
 The high standard of our educational research was recognised in REF 2021; Sheffield Hallam is now ranked 11th for research power out of a field of 83 universities.

 • Our research environment was recognised as the best in any modern university